bharathraj-v/similar-q-eval/README.md

-# Similar Questions Evaluation Framework
+# Similar Questions Relevance Evaluation Framework

 This repository contains APIs, evaluation scripts and evaluation results for the following
 - Evaluation of the relevance of similar questions